MarkowskiRafal/MarkowskiRafal/README.md

-# Visit my webpage at
+# Visit my webpage:
-http://rafalmarkowski.pl where you can get to know me better.
+http://rafalmarkowski.pl It's the place where you can get to know me better :)

 ## My coding experience